 from systemlink.clients.nitestmonitor import *

-For example, if you want to connect a Test Monitor client to the server, use the following command:
+To connect a Test Monitor client to the server, use the following command.

 http_client_config = get_configuration(route_name='nitestmonitor')